Updated: February 27, 2021

 General Permission Forms

 These enable us to document and teach your children to the highest possible standard!
 They also include permission to include your child in the blog posts, videos, quotes and reviews.
-Please get these back to us ASAP, if you cant find it, come grab another one from us or the office!
+These will be distributed via a questionnaire on the Compass parent portal.

 Clothing, hats, footwear and spares